 • Is third on the list for most points in a season, with at least two more games to play.

 “Dessi has made an immediate impact on our team and in the ODAC,” Dr. Olsen said.
 “She is a gifted athlete with a special ability to finish goals.”

 Coming out of high school, she was a two-time District Player of the Year and was named the All-Region Player of the Year while making the All-State Team twice.
-Making the choice to come to Lynchburg College was an easy one for Dessi.
+Making the choice to come to University of Lynchburg was an easy one for Dessi.